 You can also say, “Yes, but there are significant gaps that remain.”
 And there are a number of websites and social networking sites where women in economics will complain about their treatment by their male faculty advisers, their colleagues, their peers, by the male graduate students that they are competing with for jobs.
 We still have a lot of things we must do to improve.
 Coming from academia—the Haas School, the economics department, the University of California more generally—and based on my participation on a number of corporate boards, my sense is that the commitment to diversity and inclusion is no longer just a verbal or feel-good commitment.
 Everybody is taking action.
 They are taking action.
 And they’re measuring their action.
 How are we doing in terms of diversity of the talent pool?

-] and the World Economic Forum studies [ The power of parity: How advancing women’s equality can add $12 trillion to global growth ] show that what really matters is: what does the pipeline look like?
+The McKinsey studies [The power of parity: How advancing women’s equality can add $12 trillion to global growth] and the World Economic Forum studies [Global gender gap report] show that what really matters is: what does the pipeline look like?
 Because we’ve made a lot of progress almost everywhere now—I’m talking about gender.
 We’ll get pretty good gender representation at the beginning of the pipeline.
 But then as you move up, the women tend to drop out.
 They tend to do something else.
 They tend to not get promoted forward.
 The pipeline gets narrower and narrower.
 There’s got to be a lot of work done on that, and a lot of organization.
 Now we’re looking exactly at that.
 Large organizations, universities, and businesses that I’ve been involved with are really working on that problem.
-Global gender gap report

 Michael Chui: We’ve certainly seen that globally in our MGI research as well.
 Laura, if I could continue that thread, you’ve said that there hasn’t been much backsliding within the field of economics.
 Although, if you look at the impact of the pandemic, I think some research would suggest it might have set back some of the gains that women have had in the workforce, perhaps by as much as a generation.
 And so I would love to get your reflections on that.